SK53/indicia-docs/administrating/warehouse/warehouse-upgrading.rst

 #.
 Next, log into your Indicia Warehouse and visit the home page.
 You should see a
    notification that an upgrade needs to be run.
 Click the button to upgrade your warehouse.
 #.
+Take careful note of any messages shown to ensure that the upgrade ran successfully.
+In
+   particular, there may be scripts which you need to run against the warehouse database using the *postgres* user account if full database permissions are required - in this case we suggest you log in to pgAdmin and paste the supplied scripts into a query window to run them.
+#.
 Re-enable access to the warehouse if you had denied it.

 That's it!